stootoon/crick-osn-decoding-release/README.md

 - `paths.py`: Contains paths to important directories.
 - `submit_sweep.py`: A helper file for running all the inputs in a folder as SLURM jobs.
   - For example: `python submit_sweep.py data/sweeps/sweep_100x_AB_1000ms_Wboth lasso_lars --submit`
-  - This will submit jobs to run all the `lasso_lars` classifer on inputs in the specified folder.
+  - This will submit jobs to run all the `lasso_lars` classifier on inputs in the specified folder.
 - `template_sweep.json`: Contains the default sweep parameters which are then modified by `create_sweep.py` to define individual sweeps.
 Notably, the number of glomeruli used `n_sub` is set to vary in steps of 10 from 1 to 145.
 This was used to create the `full` sweep provided.
 - `max_glom_sweep.json`: Similar to `template_sweep.json` but the number of glomeruli used `n_sub` is fixed at the maximum value of 145.
 This was used for the `filt` sweeps provided, in which glomeruli were subsequently filtered for responsivity.

+LocalWords:  Ackels Jupyter CentOS stims Hzanti corr Hzcorr JSON filt
+LocalWords:  responsivity inputXYZ csv config lars outputXYZ SLURM py
+LocalWords:  AB EF json SVM glom